Apex-Source/Revolution-PI-Qemu/README.md

 # Revolution-PI-Qemu
 This repository is meant for those who want to run the Revolution PI in a Qemu environment.
 For whatever reason they want to.

+## My use case.
+For software that i'm developing, it is crucial that everything works, since it is controlling civil
 # My setup
 ```
 Windows 11